mischavandenburg/blog/content/zet/video-homelab-new-node-weave-tls.md

 Struggled because cloudflare for some reason didn't resolve the DNS record when I first configured it.
 It was fixed when I added another dummy record just to test it with nslookup.

+* split off grafana from the kube-prometheus-stack helm chart

 ## Links: